EmergeTools/emerge-android/gradle-plugin/README.md

       "/src/main/snapshots"
     ) // Path to local snapshot image storage, defaults to `/build/emerge/snapshots/outputs`

-    defaultApiVersion.set(33) // Android API version to run snapshots on, must be within 29-34
+    apiVersion.set(33) // Android API version to run snapshots on, must be 29, 31, 33 or 34.

     // Experimental flag to generate snapshots for internal previews experimentalInternalSnapshotsEnabled.set("true")